baltzell/hydra-clas12/README.md

 module load clas12/dev
 ```
 Note, the "dev" is important to pickup the latest mon12.
-### Create your own SQLite file and tell CCDB software to use it
+### Create your own SQLite file, tell CCDB software to use it, and give yourself permissions to modify it
 ```
 cp /scigroup/cvmfs/hallb/clas12/sw/noarch/data/ccdb/ccdb_latest.sqlite /scratch/$USER/
 export CCDB_CONNECTION=sqlite:////scratch/$USER/ccdb_latest.sqlite